-Orygen, The National Centre of Excellence in Youth Mental Health has partnered with Phoenix Australia, Centre for Posttraumatic Mental Health to undertake this project.
+Orygen has partnered with Phoenix Australia, Centre for Posttraumatic Mental Health to undertake this project.
 Phoenix Australia brings research, policy and service development experience in the prevention and recovery from the potential adverse effects of trauma and military-related mental health problems.
 The experiences of young ex-serving personnel and the knowledge and perspectives of key stakeholders from government departments and non-government organisations have contributed to the policy opportunities outlined in this report.
 Orygen and Phoenix Australia would like to sincerely thank individuals and organisations for the valuable contributions they made in the development of this report.